Ever read a run on sentence? Like a really bad one? Like a really, really bad one.

 We have to, myself included, get to the point when we know that it’s all about getting your reaction.
-It’s interesting when you read our news or BBC because you start finding about news you never knew about because it isn’t the Pennsylvania Avenue Soap Opera.
+It’s interesting when you read our news or BBC because you start finding about the other news out there in the world you never heard about because it isn’t the 1900 Pennsylvania Avenue Soap Opera.

 Just that.
 Leave Camp of the Saints, Bannon and Brietbart where they belong…